 Urbina Bay is located at the central-west coast of Isabela Island at the foothills of Alcedo and Darwin volcanoes.
 Highlights include the colorful land iguanas, Galapagos Giant tortoises and the coral uplifting from 1954.
 Visit Tagus Cove, a natural harbor where centuries ago whalers and pirates left their ship's names painted or carved on the rocks.
 A walk uphill to Darwin's Crater salt-water lake will provide an excellent view.

 Santiago Island is located between Isabela and Santa Cruz Islands.
 This island offers a wide variety of seabirds, marine iguanas and fur seals.
-At Puerto Egas, walk along the rocky coast line to see a view of some of Galapagos' best tide pools.
-Some highlights include: Sugar loaf volcano, fur seals, oystercatchers, marine iguana colony, and old salt mine.
-Bartolome Island offers a hike to the highest point on Bartolome with a spectacular view.
+At Puerto Egas, walk along the rocky coast line to see a view of some of the best tide pools in the Galapagos.
+Some highlights include: Sugar loaf volcano, fur seals, oyster catchers, marine iguana colony, and old salt mine.
+Bartolome Island offers a hike to the highest point on the island with a spectacular view.
 Sea lions and penguins can be seen around Pinnacle Rock.
 There is a sandy beach with great swimming and snorkeling.

 This itinerary is subject to change.
 ExpeditionTrips.com is not responsible for itinerary changes.

-Hotel nights before/after cruise; transfers in Quito or Guayaquil; Galapagos National Park entrance fee, USD$100 (children under 12 subtract $50), subject to change without notice; Galapagos Transit Card ($10 per person); international airfare; airfare to/from Galapagos Islands; drinks aboard ship; gratuities are left to the discretion of the passenger; traveler’s insurance; wetsuits ($30 per person / week (for snorkeling use only).
+Hotel nights before/after cruise; transfers in Quito or Guayaquil; Galapagos National Park entrance fee (USD $100 per person, children under 12 subtract $50, subject to change without notice); Galapagos Transit Card ($20 per person, subject to change); international airfare; airfare to/from Galapagos Islands; bottled drinks onboard the ship; gratuities are left to the discretion of the passenger; traveler’s insurance; wetsuits ($30 per person/week, for snorkeling use only); fuel surchage may apply.

 Airfare between Quito/Guayaquil and the Galapagos Islands: